richardschoen/ibmibashscripts/README.md

 :exclamation: ***Make things even easier.
 Skip typing the .sh at runtime***
 ```
-First, create a symbolic link to cpyifstosrc.sh in /QOpenSys/pkgs/bin pointing to your script directory:
+First, create a symbolic link to cpyifstosrc.sh in /QOpenSys/pkgs/bin pointing to your script directory (mine is /ibmibashscripts):
 ln -s /ibmibashscripts/cpyifstosrc.sh /QOpenSys/pkgs/bin/cpyifstosrc

 Sample bash/PASE command line sequence to copy from IFS location to source file: